Penumbra Guide

 Joining as a fullnode

-To join a testnet as a fullnode, check out the tag for the current testnet, run pd testnet join to generate configs, then use those configs to run pd and cometbft.
+To join a testnet as a fullnode, install the most recent version of pd, run pd testnet join to generate configs, then use those configs to run pd and cometbft.
 In more detail:

 Resetting state